Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

   Client  ->> S_Data: Exchange with the server
 ```

-### Creation of a user account on the service
+### Account creation

 Creating the account for a user will require some information for the system to work:

 - An identifier for the user (email)

-  The service need to verify that the user as access to the email (using a code or sending a link to continue the process).
+  The service needs to verify that the user has access to the email (using a code or sending a link to continue the process).

 - A secret to identify the user (password, Fido2, ...)

   For the password, it's not used as is, but it's derived to create a new secret using the function `PBKDF_A` (this operation is done on the client side to not leak the master password).
   The new secret will be provided as is to the server (like a password).

-  In the Fido2 case we just use the included challenge since the private key is not shared with the server.
+  In the FIDO2 case the included challenge is used as is since the private key is not shared with the server.

 - An asymmetric key pair (`PUB_AUTH_KEY`, `PRIV_AUTH_KEY`)